-The term deposits, investments and long-term debt bear interest at a fixed rate and the Organization is, therefore, exposed to the risk of changes in fair value resulting from interest rate fluctuations.
+The term deposits and investments bear interest at a fixed rate and the Organization is, therefore, exposed to the risk of changes in fair value resulting from interest rate fluctuations.

 Other price risk

 The Organization is exposed to other price risk due to investments since changes in market prices could result in changes in fair value of these instruments.